pudly/schmopera-hugo/content/articles/el-ultimo-sueno-de-frida-y-diego-at-san-diego-opera.md

 <figcaption>(standing) Maria Katzarava sing Catrina in the orchestra workshop of El último sueño de Frida y Diego (The Last Dream of Frida and Diego), February 19, 2022.
 Photo by Karli Cadel.</figcaption>
 </figure>

 Her music is often an exploration of Latin American cultures.
-In _El último sueño de Frida y Diego_, there are "nods to the Mexican folkloric music," says Gabriela.
+In _El último sueño de Frida y Diego_, there are "nods to the Mexican folkloric music," says Frank.
 "There's one scene that I had to draw on something that was more overtly quasi folklore.
 That's when Frida, for the first time in the world of the living when she reunites with Diego, gets to walk the streets of Mexico.
 She's seeing the vendors, she's seeing the strollers, and she's experiencing city life."

-"The marimba in the opera is very important," says Gabriela.
+"The marimba in the opera is very important," says Frank.
 "The marimba makes an appearance in almost every scene, used in unusual ways.
 Sometimes you don't even realize that it's there.
 It’s played very softly, it just seems like a hum.
 It's played with the bow, like a bass bow.
 It sounds like a gorgeous tone, without the use of the typical mallets.
 So that's a nod to the quintessential ingredient of Central American music."

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1664560964/media/2022/09/KarliCadel_FridaDiegoWkshp_5550_hjxlur.jpg){{% /md %}}